Teradata/stacki-wiki/wiki/Definitions.md

 We use the term **appliance** to refer to a group of servers, usually with related functionality.
-The Stacki [pallet](#pallets--boxes) includes only the backend appliance, other pallets define additional appliance types.
+The Stacki pallet includes only the backend appliance, and you can create your own.
 Appliances can be useful for segmenting hardware or application roles within your infrastructure.
 They are logical constructs and can be arbitrarily defined.
 If customization of the base appliance becomes unnecessarily complex for your organization, appliances are one way to reduce the complexity.

 ### Stacki Universal XML - SUX (but less than YAML)